 This course is an introduction to philosophy, principles, and techniques of management.
 Students will examine classical, modern, and emerging concepts as they relate to today's manager and the functional processes of planning, organizing, directing, and controlling resources.
-Learning experiences may in-
+Learning experiences may include case studies, team experiences, and simulations; 3 hours of lecture per week.
+Prerequisite: None